Teachers are Changemakers: Create Inclusive Learning Environments for Every Student with New Resource Collection

 Providing educators with anti-racist and social justice resources is an important step in the fight for racial justice, but it’s only one of many.
 Systemic change in PreK-12 education will require consistent effort over the long-term.
 We’re committed to supporting educators every step of the way, listening carefully to understand the TpT community, and identifying new ways to provide teachers with critical resources and strategies to create inclusive learning environments to support every student.

-Browse the Teacher for Justice collection of anti-racist and social justice education resources on TpT.
+Browse the Teach for Justice collection of anti-racist and social justice education resources on TpT.